ChrstphrHll/npc_gen/students/Brooka Whesker.md

 ---
 ### Description
 - 3rd year Half-Elf Fighter in Treskal
-- curly green hair that's hanging down to their back, Pale Brown eyes, and Pale skin
+- short straight red hair that's messy, Pale Brown eyes, and Pale skin
 - Is Private and Predictable, and has Impartiality as their ideal

 ### Organizations